Volume solid

 Volume solid is the volume of paint after it has dried.

+Paint

 This is different than the weight solid.
 Paint may contain solvent, resin, pigments, and additives.
 Many paints do not contain any solvent.
 After applying the paint, the solid portion will be left on the substrate.
-Volume solid is the term which indicates the solid proportion of the paint on a volume basis.
-For example, if paint is applied in a wet film at a 100 μm thickness, and the volume solid of paint is 50%, then the dry film thickness (DFT) will be 50 μm as 50% of the wet paint has evaporated.
+Volume solid is the term that indicates the solid proportion of the paint on a volume basis.
+For example, if the paint is applied in a wet film at a 100 μm thickness and the volume solid of paint is 50%, then the dry film thickness (DFT) will be 50 μm as 50% of the wet paint has evaporated.
 Suppose the volume solid is 100%, and the wet film thickness is also 100 μm.
 Then after complete drying of the paint, the DFT will be 100 μm because no solvent will be evaporated.

 This is an important concept when using paint industrially to calculate the cost of painting.
 It can be said that it is the real volume of paint.